ChrisSoutham/LaravelTodoApp/readme.md

 I have taken the example a little further, and included some ajax goodness as well as taking advantage of Laravel soft deletes.
 I have also simplified the application, styled it a little further and made it just a list of todos, with no user filtering.

-Example working version of the app is here: [laraveltodoapp.csoutham.com](http://laraveltodoapp.csoutham.com).

 To get setup you'll need to clone this repo then...

 1. Run "composer update"